Canada scandal deepens as prime minister accused of cover-up

 The Conservative Party's handling of the crisis has come under scrutiny amid a series of apparent missteps.

-Harper, who has until now said Wright resigned in May, told an Atlantic Canada radio station in an interview broadcast on Monday that he had in fact fired him.
+Harper, who has insisted Wright had resigned in May, told an Atlantic Canada radio station in an interview broadcast on Monday that he had in fact fired him.

-"Every day, the Conservative web of lies on the Senate scandal keeps falling apart.
-There's only one way for Stephen Harper's crew to stop this mess: stop the cover-up and lame excuses and come clean," the official opposition New Democrats said in a statement.

 ($1=$1.04 Canadian)